Angela Goethals: Career

 In 1999, Goethals graduated from the private liberal arts college, Vassar, with a bachelor's degree in French, in which she is fluent, and she rode in the IHSA Zone II Region 1 at the Advanced Walk-Trot-Canter level.
-In February 2002 she moved back to Los Angeles to pursue film and television.

-2002 saw Goethals star as Polly in Comedy Central's first original movie, Porn 'n Chicken.
-The movie was based on the true story of the Porn 'n Chicken Club at Yale University.
-Its members gathered weekly to eat fried chicken and watch porn.
-The club made headlines in 2001 when members announced plans to make their own porn film, entitled "The StaXXX".
-Despite a trailer being released for their film, it was never finished and no further footage ever emerged.
-Later in 2002, Goethals also starred in the 1980s based sitcom Do Over.
-The show featured Penn Badgley as 34-year-old Joel Larsen, catapulted back in time to 1981 and forced to relive his school life.
-Goethals played his sister, Cheryl.

-Between 2003 and 2004, Goethals made guest appearances on the popular TV series Boston Public, Six Feet Under and Without a Trace, as well as playing a minor role in the Adam Sandler romantic comedy, Spanglish.
+In February 2002, she moved back to Los Angeles to pursue film and television.
+That year, she starred as Polly in Comedy Central's first original movie, Porn 'n Chicken. named for the club at Yale University that made headlines in 2001 when members announced plans to make their own porn film.
+Later in 2002, she starred in the sitcom Do Over, playing the sister of the lead character who is catapulted back in time to 1981.
+Between 2003 and 2004, Goethals made guest appearances on single episodes of Boston Public, Six Feet Under and Without a Trace, as well as playing a minor role in the Adam Sandler romantic comedy, Spanglish.

 In 2005, Goethals made a recurring guest appearance on the TV show 24.
 She played Maya Driscoll, the mentally ill daughter of then Director of CTU Los Angeles, Erin Driscoll.
-Maya appeared in six episodes (including one uncredited) before committing suicide in a bathroom at CTU between 5pm and 6pm on Day 4.
-Since then, Goethals has gone on to make guest appearances on the TV series Grey's Anatomy, CSI and Crossing Jordan.
+She went on to make guest appearances on Grey's Anatomy, CSI, and Crossing Jordan.

 Awards and nominations

+In 1991, she was nominated for a Drama Desk Award, and won the Obie Award for Distinguished Performance by an Actress, for her portrayal of Edna Arkins in the Off-Broadway production, The Good Times Are Killing Me.

 She was nominated four times to a Young Artist Award at the Young Artist Awards: in 1989 for Best Young Actress in a Motion Picture Comedy or Fantasy for Heartbreak Hotel (1988), in 1991 for Best Young Actress Supporting Role in a Motion Picture for Home Alone (1990), in 1992 for Best Young Actress Starring in a Motion Picture for V.I.
 Warshawski (1991) and in 1994 for Youth Actress Leading Role in a Television Series for Phenom (1993).